 2/26/21: Are you seeking funding for your startup and struggling to connect with the right people and resources because you don’t fit traditional pattern matching?
 Meet Allison and learn how she’s teaching diverse founders to create a pitch video to humanize the capital raise process.

-1/7/21: I encourage you to read our stories.
+1/7/21: We encourage you to read our stories.
 There are 100 of us in this book and we're just a tiny fraction of all the female founders out there right now!
 There is no pipeline problem.
 Investors are looking in the wrong pipes.

 Hear from leaders who are building pipelines or redefining access for 'underrepresented' founders in various ways.
 From platforms to programs and partnerships, these groups offer concrete resources for funding and supporting more ‘new majority’ founders.

 10/17/20: Allison Byers, CEO of Scroobious, a new video-pitching platform for entrepreneurs, shared with Business Insider the 10 most important elements of a startup pitch deck.
 She collected these elements from hundreds of pitch deck iterations and presentations and ran them by a large network of investors to get their insights.